Costa Rica Water- Is It Safe To Drink?

 In urban areas (such as San Jose) you will find the drinking water to be safe, which means you can also safely eat raw fruits and vegetables.
 (Thank goodness because the fresh fruit juices are absolutely amazing.)

 You may find a higher concentration of minerals and chlorine in the water in Costa Rica, so if you have a sensitive stomach, you may want to be careful.
 I would imagine that is true in any country though.
-The water in Costa Rica is hard water, not soft.
+The water in Costa Rica is hard, not soft.
 Fluoride is not added to the water.

 If you are staying long-term or moving to Costa Rica permanently, I would just check the source of your water.
 You can purchase home water filters if you feel the mineral content is too high.